Mental Health Awareness Month

 #3—Real Talk, Real Support Zoom Call

 Although it is an informal time to gather for prayer and support, the meetings generally center around a topic related to loving someone with a mental illness.
-You must be on the newsletter email list or part of our private Facebook group to receive the Zoom link.
+To receive the Zoom link, you must be on the newsletter email list or part of our private Facebook group.

-Join us for our Valuable Talks to Empower Caregivers Series, held from January to May and September to November on the first Saturday of each month.
+Join us for our Valuable Talks to Empower Those Who Support Series, held on the first Saturday of each month from February to June and from September to December, from 9–10:30 am (Mountain Time).
 Maree or a guest speaker will deliver Zoom presentations designed to offer support, education, discussion, and life-changing skills.
 To receive reminders, subscribe to our Embracing Faith & Mental Illness email list or visit our page for all upcoming talks.
+Registration is required.

 Mental Health Classes for Families